-For over 50 years Halsway Manor has hosted unique experiences and inspired thousands of people to experience the diverse dance, song, music and art found in our green and pleasant lands.
-Unique in the UK it hosts over 345 days of residential and outreach activity every year covering all facets of folk arts from instrumental music, song and dance to traditional storytelling, crafts and instrument making.
-We are committed to excellence and opportunity for all with a broad programme that covers amateur exploration, professional development, the creation of new work and stewardship of our heritage.
+For over 50 years Halsway Manor has hosted unique experiences and inspired thousands of people to experience folk dance, song, music and art.
+We host year round residential and outreach activities covering all facets of folk arts.
+Our mission is to enrich lives through inspirational experiences so we attract expert tutors from all over the world to offer a broad programme that assists amateur exploration, professional development, the creation of new work and stewardship of our heritage.
+People visiting Halsway also cherish the new friends that they make here and the community of folk artists that Halsway attracts.

 “A truly magical location with world class courses” Course participant

-Halsway Manor is listed by English Heritage as Grade II*; the house is late 15th century with 19th century additions.
-Set in 6 acres of woodland and gardens, the manor’s seclusion and the warm and friendly atmosphere is much appreciated by its many supporters as being highly conducive for educational/learning activities both residential (it sleeps up to 65 people) and through our outreach programme.
+Nestling discretely in the Quantock Hills within an Area of Outstanding Natural Beauty, Halsway is in a magical setting.
+The Manor house is listed by English Heritage as Grade II* late 15th century with 19th century additions.
+Visitors enjoy six beautiful acres of gardens, a warm and welcoming atmosphere, onsite accommodation in a range of comfortable bedrooms, great food and a beautiful panelled bar.
+The manor’s seclusion and the warm and friendly atmosphere is much appreciated by its many supporters as being highly conducive for educational/learning activities.

 “I love teaching at Halsway, it’s such and amazing place.
 The folk world is so lucky to have it!”
 Vicki Swan

-The manor houses the Kennedy Grant Library, a nationally important collection of about 10,000 books and recordings of folklore, customs, traditional folk music, dance and song, it is the second largest library of its type in the UK.
-The library is open every day to the public, researchers and participants on our courses and as part of our community work.
-The library is of national significance and has a number of unique items which tell the story of Britain’s folk heritage.
+The manor houses the Kennedy Grant Library, a nationally important collection of about 10,000 books and recordings of folklore, customs, traditional folk music, dance and song, it is the second largest library of its type in the UK and has a number of unique items which tell the story of Britain’s folk heritage.

 If you would like to read more about the history of Halsway Manor please visit Our History.